-- Current proposal provides pathway for small and large facilities while preventing clustering and maintaining protections and room for community input. - Proposal simplifies the code by consolidating several group home categories into the Community Residence category. - Text amendment will receive another public hearing at the City Council on July 8th.
+- Current proposal provides pathway for small and large facilities while preventing clustering and maintaining protections and room for community input. - Proposal simplifies the code by consolidating several group home categories into the Community Residence category. - This is a second read; staff recommends approval.